-I was inspired the other day by an interesting post on a forum about the last generation and how they are responsible for the world we live in today, however then they hadn’t heard of ‘The Green Thing’ they just where more resource and less wasteful than our throw away society we live into day.
+I was inspired the other day by an interesting post on a forum about the last generation and how they are responsible for the world we live in today, although they hadn’t heard of ‘The Green Thing’ they were just more resource and less wasteful than the throwaway society we live in today.

-The post inspired me to be more resource and recycle what I can in our home.
-For one it will help reduce my so called carbon foot print and also will help us to save a few pennies which is always welcome.
+The post inspired me to be more resourceful and recycle what I can in our home.
+For one it will help reduce my so-called carbon footprint and will also help us to save a few pennies which is always welcome.
 This then prompted me to ask on the same forum how can you be more green in Turkey.

 A couple of the replies surprised me, they said that the Turk’s were wasteful and didn’t know what recycling or being green meant nor do they want to understand this.
 It made me think a little.

-The reason that most of them don’t think green is they do not need to think green, they do not live in the same throw away society as we do in the UK, money is tight here so they make use of everything and they are careful with what they own and careful with what they consume.
+The reason that most of them don’t think green is they do not need to think green.
+They do not live in the same throwaway society as we do in the UK where we are continuously trying to keep up-to-date with the latest trends.
+It’s not only a problem with over-consuming but also one of not enough recycling and you can read more here about why it is important to recycle your old furniture as an example.
+This is a huge contrast to the way in which the people of Turkey think green.
+As money is tight, they make use of everything and they are careful with what they own and careful with what they consume.

-You will be lucky to find pre-packed foods in Turkey with the tiny section in the supermarkets for frozen products.
+You will be lucky to find pre-packed foods in Turkey with only a tiny section in the supermarkets for frozen products.
 All food is made from scratch and none is wasted they don’t throughout the leftovers from meals out, but keep them for the next meal.
-They are careful on what power and water they use because the cost is high and the less they use the cheaper the bill.
+They are careful about what power and water they use because the cost is high and the less they use the cheaper the bill.

-The local Pazar is where most household get their fresh vegetables and fruit, which are seasonal and locally grown or brought in from around Turkey.
-No one tells them to eat seasonally and buy local or shop at the famers market to reduce their carbon foot print it’s just part of life and way of keeping down costs.
+The local Pazar is where most households get their fresh vegetables and fruit, which are seasonal and locally grown or brought in from around Turkey.
+No one tells them to eat seasonally and buy local or shop at the farmers market to reduce their carbon footprint it’s just part of life and a way of keeping down costs.

-What is thrown away in the bins is minimal and what can be salvaged is taken by the Eskici, the rag and bone man and the Çöpçü, who collect plastic and paper products.
+What is thrown away in the bins is minimal and what can be salvaged is taken by the Eskici, the rag and bone man, who collects plastic and paper products.
 They then take the scrap and the waste plastic and paper to collection points and are paid for what they bring.
-This waste is then taken and recycled, but it’s not seen as recycling but a job and a way of life here.
+This waste is then taken and recycled, but it’s not seen as recycling but as a job and a way of life here.

 Solar Power is also another way of life not for power but for heating water, and why would it not be with the amount of sunlight hours available for use.
-The solar panels quickly recover the cost of the install for the saving’s in electricity.
+The solar panels quickly recover the cost of the install for the saving’s in electricity so it might be a good idea to Get Solar Now!
+Solar panels are the new way of making electric – goodbye fossil fuels!
 They also make use of Thermal Heat from the ground which in some towns like Dikili is used to heat most of the homes and provide hot water.
 Reducing costs for the people living in these areas but they don’t see it as green.

 Of course there are still plenty things that can be done in Turkey with recycling and energy saving but slowly the country is become more aware.